-JPACT, the Metro Council and the Southwest Washington RTC adopt the UPWP annually.
+JPACT, the Metro Council, and the Southwest Washington RTC adopt the UPWP annually.
 It fully describes work projects planned for the Transportation Department during the fiscal year and is the basis for grant and funding applications.
-The UPWP also includes federally funded major projects being planned by member jurisdictions.
+The UPWP also includes Federally funded major projects being planned by member jurisdictions.
 These projects will be administered by Metro through intergovernmental agreements with ODOT and the sponsoring jurisdiction.
-As required by Metro's 2004 Federal Review CMS and RTP update tasks were expanded in the UPWP narratives.
-Also, Metro identified Environmental Justice tasks in the UPWP in Title VI/Environmental Justice and individual program narratives.
+As required by Metro's 2004 Federal Review, CMS and RTP update tasks were expanded in the UPWP narratives.
+Also, Metro identified environmental justice tasks in the UPWP in the Environmental Justice and Title VI narrative and individual program narratives; elderly and disabled planning tasks have been identified in the Elderly & Disabled Transportation Planning program narrative.